Priyanka-Mondal/priyanka-mondal.github.io/_pages/firstpage.md

     <a href="https://www.linkedin.com/in/aditya-kanade-572113139/" target="_blank">Prof. Aditya Kanade</a> in the
     <a href="https://www.iisc-seal.net" target="_blank">Software Engineering and Analysis Lab</a>, developing an automated bug detection
     <a href="https://drive.google.com/file/d/0B0yDXlBaWkDwamZoRnZDYTZlNTg/view?usp=drive_link&resourcekey=0-arHXT1Dx5MEKqy6SfSSdKA" target="_blank">tool</a> for Android applications.
-    I am also a proud alumna ofF
+    I am also a proud alumna of
     <a href="https://www.iiests.ac.in" target="_blank">IIEST, Shibpur</a>, where I did my undergraduate studies; during this time, I had the opportunity to work as a summer intern at
     <a href="https://www.nrifintech.com" target="_blank">Nomura Research Institute, Kolkata</a>.
   </p>